serhioms/FastFlow/README.md

 ![alt text](https://github.com/serhioms/FastFlow/blob/master/diagram/FastFlowPerfomance.png)

-First of perfomance calculated as = Log10( 1/(duration)) where duration is time of execution [this workflow](https://github.com/serhioms/FastFlow/blob/master/src/test/java/perfomance/PerfomanceFFlows.java).
-Actual time is vary from 500 nanoseconds to 100 milliseconds per flow.
+First of all perfomance calculated as = Log10( 1/duration ) where duration is the time of execution [this workflow](https://github.com/serhioms/FastFlow/blob/master/src/test/java/perfomance/PerfomanceFFlows.java).
+Actual time is vary from 500 nanoseconds to 100 milliseconds per flow by the way.
 Test is done on Intel(R) 8 core CPU i7-4770 @3.4 GHz.

 So far the absolute perfomance winner is 1 thread in executor's thread pool per 1 flow publisher.
 Flow publisher executes the same workflow 40,000 times.
 If amount of publishers grow up then amount of executed workflows grow up then perfomance getting down obviously.
 But still highest one achived by 1 thread in the pool.
-That is why [LMax Desruptor]() absolute highest perfomance pattern!
+That is why [LMax Desruptor](https://meterpreter.org/lmax-disruptor-3-3-7-release-high-performance-inter-thread-messaging-library/) absolute highest perfomance pattern!
 While increasing thread pool size up to 8 threads perfomance getting down to its minimum around 4-8 threads.
 If you continue increasing pool size then perfomance getting local maximum around 8-32 threads.
 Over 32 threads we can consider perfomance as a constant.

 Why so?
 Why we still trying parallel programming?
 How to calculate optimal amount of threads in executor's pool for specific CPU and for certain amount of clients aka publishers?
 [Can answer here...](https://ca.linkedin.com/in/sergeymoskovskiy)

 ## Asynchronous execution
-Works exactly same way as parallel execution but without any thread synchronization between parent and children at all - parent starts and forget all asynchronous tasks.
+Along with sequential and parallel task executors there is one more - ***asynchronous***.
+Works exactly same way as parallel but without any thread synchronization at all - parent task start and forget all asynchronous children.

 Actually composition of sequential and asynchronous tasks only running on 2 threads equivalent to [Disruptor Flow](https://github.com/serhioms/DisruptorFlow) from my github.
 Lets compare their performance for [the same flow](https://github.com/serhioms/FastFlow/blob/master/src/test/java/perfomance/PerfomanceFlows.java) running 200,000 times: